midibyte/digital-image-processing/readme.txt

 		converts the image with the new I channel from HSI back to RGB then outputs the new image

 	stretch_HSI aH bH aS bS aI bI
-		transforms the values in the RED channel inside the range [aH bH] to [0 360] transforms the values in the GREEN channel inside the range [aS bS] to [0 1.0] transforms the values in the BLUE channel inside the range [aI bI] to [0 1.0]
+		transforms the values in the HUE channel inside the range [aH bH] to [0 360] transforms the values in the SATURATION channel inside the range [aS bS] to [0 1.0] transforms the values in the INTENSITY channel inside the range [aI bI] to [0 1.0]

-		NOTE can set any of the a b to a=0 and b=1.0 to ignore that channel
+		NOTE: can set any of the a b values to a=0 and b=1.0 to ignore that channel

 	Histogram stretching on I-component of HSI
 		display I as a grey level image convert back to RGB and display color after stretched I channel

 PROJECT 3 *******************************************************************************

+	histogram
+		takes no input
+		input and output file names should be the same outputs a histogram for each ROI
+		output name will include ROI_#_HISTOGRAM, where # is the ROI number
+		NOTE: use this function to create a histogram of any image and ROIs

 	edge_detect kernel_size
 		NOTE: kernel_size can ONLY be 3 or 5